briandipalma/spa-2014/workshop_part1.md

 8. Make your async code look synchronous

 	`co` runs generators so we must create a generator function for it to run.
 	`co` handles promises in a special manner.
-If you `yield` a promise it will wait for it to resolve.
+	If you `yield` a promise it will wait for it to resolve before continuing the generator.

 	If the promise fulfills it will pass the promise value in to the generator.
 	If the promise rejects it will make the generator `throw` the rejection value.